-- 6.7.2.2.
-The timing for the collision warning modes referred to in paragraph 5.5.1. above shall comply with the provisions of paragraph 5.2.3.1.2. - 6.7.3.
-The total speed reduction of the subject vehicle at the time of the impact with the bicycle target shall be not less than the value specified in paragraphs 5.2.3.1.1 and 5.2.3.1.2. respectively. - 6.8.
-Failure Detection Test - 6.8.1 Simulate an electrical failure. for example, by disconnecting the power source to any AEBS component or disconnecting any electrical connection between AEBS components.
-When simulating an AEBS failure, neither the electrical connections for the driver warning signal of Paragraph 5.5.4, above nor the optional manual AEBS deactivation control of paragraph 5.4, shall be disconnected. - 6.8.2.
-The failure warning signal mentioned in paragraph 5.5.4. above shall be activated and remain activated not later than 10 s after the vehicle has been driven at a speed greater than km/h and be reactivated immediately after a subsequent ignition "off" ignition "on" cycle with the vehicle stationary as long as the simulated failure exists.
+- 6.7.2.
+The assessment of the impact speed shall be based on the actual contact point between the target and the vehicle, taking into account the vehicle shape." - 6.8.
+Failure Detection Test - 6.8.1 Simulate an electrical failure, for example, by disconnecting the power source to any AEBS component or disconnecting any electrical connection between AEBS components.
+When simulating an AEBS failure, neither the electrical connections for the driver warning signal of paragraph 5.5.4. above nor the optional manual AEBS deactivation control of paragraph 5.4.1. shall be disconnected. - 6.8.2.
+The failure warning signal mentioned in paragraph 5.5.4. above shall be activated and remain activated not later than 10 s after the vehicle has been driven at a speed greater than 10 km/h and be reactivated immediately after a subsequent ignition "off" ignition "on" cycle with the vehicle stationary as long as the simulated failure exists.